 Tests for these conditions may include imaging tests such as computed tomography (CT) scan, ultrasound, or cystoscopy (looking inside the bladder with a thin, lighted telescope-like instrument).

-If you continue to notice blood in your urine after your bladder infection has cleared, you should have further testing.
+If you continue to notice blood in your urine after your bladder infection has cleared, you would also need further testing for other medical conditions.